amarh/openPLM/trunk/docs/en/resources.rst

 This software is licensed under the *GNU GENERAL PUBLIC LICENSE Version 3, or any later version*.
-See the :file:`GPLv3-LICENSE.txt` file in the top distribution directory for the full license text.
+See the :file:`GPLv3-LICENSE.txt` file in the top distribution directory for the full license text or read all :doc:`licenses <license>`.